vorticist/os-demo/README.md

 	/************************** label-studio  ********************************/
 }
 ```
-Make sure to add the helm repo as stated in the prerequisites: `helm repo add heartex https://charts.heartex.com/`
+Make sure to add the helm repo as stated in the prerequisites by executing the following command in the terminal: `helm repo add heartex https://charts.heartex.com/`

 The first thing we do is to create a namespace and tie it to our cdk8s chart so that every construct defined within it will be created under that same namespace.